Promenadenring (Leipzig): Dittrichring

 On the west side of the ring is the oldest part of the Promenadenring, which began here before the Seven Years' War with an avenue of lime trees and the Muhmenplatz near St. Thomas church.
 Life was lively here, nannies met and children played under large linden trees.
 Between 1903 and 1906, Hampel, director of municipal gardens, also left his mark in this area.
-Around Plato Dolz memorial, old Bach memorial and in front of the St. Thomas Church, a representative open space design with ornamental plants was created, which harmonized with the historicist architecture.
+Around Plato Dolz memorial, the Old Bach Monument and in front of the St. Thomas Church, a representative open space design with ornamental plants was created, which harmonized with the historicist architecture.
 Hampel presented them as a prime example in a specialist book.
 In the run-up to the Bach Year of 2000, this design was restored and a copy of the Mendelssohn memorial that had been dismantled in front of the Old Gewandhaus in 1936 was erected.
 Further north, in the area of the upper Dittrichring, the promenades have a forest-like appearance in a relatively small space.
 Around the Märchenbrunnen (fairy tale fountain) created in 1906 with motifs from "Hansel and Gretel", whose bronze figures, which were melted down during WW II for armament purposes, were modeled in 1963, there is a corresponding scenery with planted forest shrubs and ferns.